Frequently Asked Questions

 As an eco minded business, we would recommend testing on a printer you already own or borrowing one.
 If you’re planning on printing on seed paper regularly and are searching for a new printer, our top performers have been the Canon ix6850 and the slightly more expensive Canon ip8750.

 Our seed paper is made in frequent batches so is never more than a couple of months old when sold.
 The seeds inside the paper have a shelf life of around 2 years.
 Even after this time, some seeds should still grow from it but the germination rates will start to decline.

 What flowers will grow from the seeds?

-Our current seed mix includes Sweet Alyssum, Baby’s Breath, Poppy and Basil.
+Our current seed mix includes Sweet Alyssum, Poppy, Baby’s Breath and Rudbeckia.
 We hope to offer a greater range of seeds in the near future.

 When should I plant my seed paper?

 We recommend planting in mid/late spring to early summer, basically whenever your seeds will have the most warmth and sunshine to grow into healthy plants.